themanyone/voice_typing/README.md

 ## Install Dependencies

-This assumes [Whisper AI](https://github.com/openai/whisper) and its dependencies are installed and working.
+This assumes [Whisper AI](https://github.com/openai/whisper) or [Whisper.cpp](https://github.com/ggerganov/whisper.cpp) and dependencies are installed and working.
 Most are available through the official software update app for each platform.
-Please examine `voice_typing` bash script and feel free to customize it.
-It's around 50 lines is all.
+Please examine `voice_typing` and `voice_client` scripts and see how easy they are to customize for any occasion.
+They are around 50 lines is all.
 Do not run untrusted code.

 Fedora/Centos:
 ```